carsonchan12345/Useless-Pokemon/README.md

 <p align="center"><img src="./pics/capture.png" width = "500" /></p>

 For capture, a mini-game of a random number guessing from 1-5 is introduced.
 A random pokemon will encounter.
 The player needs to enter his guess.
-Correct guessing will add this pokemon to the player pokemon bag.
+Correct guessing will add this pokemon to the player class with singleton pattern.

 Model: Randomly choose 2 integers, one is pokemon ID, one is the guess number.
 And checking the input number from the presenter whether it is the same as the guess number or not.
-If it is the same, add the pokemon to pokebag and add some misc. e.g. money, stardust, and candy for LV up or evolving.
+If it is the same, add the pokemon to player class and add some misc. e.g. money, stardust, and candy for LV up or evolving.

 View: Displaying the image when initializing the corresponding ID from a model.
 Providing a textbox and button to visually promote the player to enter a number.